 What do you intend to buy?

-The type of purchases you want to make will a big difference to what destination will best suit you.
+The type of thing you want to buy on your shopping trip will make a big difference to what destination will best suit you.

 If you are looking for top designer fashion, somewhere like Milan would suit you well.
 What better place to pick up designer gear than in the city where many designers started their careers, such as Prada and Armani?